 Training Direct’s Phlebotomy Technician Training consists of:

-- 100 instructional hours (given in classroom and laboratory settings)
+- 100 clock hours (given in classroom and laboratory settings)

 - Topics covered include history of phlebotomy, medical terminology, anatomy and physiology, and infection control